Anton, Texas: History

+In the 1930s, Anton was impacted by the Dust Bowl.

 Geography

 Anton sits just to the east of the geographic center of the level High Plains of the Llano Estacado.
 The flat terrain is broken to the west by a dry watercourse called Yellow House Draw, which passes about 0.5 mi to the southwest of Anton.

 Anton is well situated with regard to transportation.
 It is located at the intersection of U.S. Route 84 and Farm to Market Roads 168 and 597.
 US 84 leads southeast 25 mi to Lubbock and northwest 12 mi to Littlefield.
 The Burlington Northern Santa Fe Railway passes through the western edge of town.

 According to the United States Census Bureau, the city has a total area of 2.0 km2, all land.